wheels-dev/wheels.dev/guides/working-with-cfwheels/documenting-your-code.md

 One of a developer’s biggest time sinks is coming up with and writing accurate and engaging documentation.
 Even if it’s an internal project with.. well, just you… it’s still incredibly valuable to have: coming back to projects a few months or even years later can often lead to a bit of head scratching and screams of “why?”, especially with your own code.

-Whilst we’re not promising that CFWheels will write all your documentation for you, we have put some tools in place to hopefully make the process a little less painful.
+Whilst we’re not promising that Wheels will write all your documentation for you, we have put some tools in place to hopefully make the process a little less painful.
 With a small amount of adjustment in how you document your core functions, documentation doesn’t necessarily have to be such a time consuming process.

-In the CFWheels core, we've adopted javadoc-style syntax (with a few twists of our own) to automatically create our main documentation, and there's nothing stopping you adding to this core set of documentation for your own app.
+In the Wheels core, we've adopted javadoc-style syntax (with a few twists of our own) to automatically create our main documentation, and there's nothing stopping you adding to this core set of documentation for your own app.
 It just needs a bit of markup.

 ### Browse the Core API